CodePushGo/website/src/content/blog/en/capacitor-plugin-contribution-guide.md

 For larger changes, it's a good idea to create an issue first and discuss your approach.
 The Capacitor team relies on GitHub Actions for automated checks, and all checks must pass before your pull request can be reviewed.

-### Capgo Integration Guide
+### CodePushGo Integration Guide

-If your plugin involves live updates, ensure it works seamlessly with Capgo before submitting:
+If your plugin involves live updates, ensure it works seamlessly with CodePushGo before submitting:

 1.  **Version Control**
     Use clear semantic versioning for your plugin, and document all changes in the changelog.
-Capgo's system helps track version adoption across user devices.
+CodePushGo's system helps track version adoption across user devices.

 2.  **CI/CD Integration**
-    Integrate Capgo into your CI/CD pipeline to automate update deployments.
+    Integrate CodePushGo into your CI/CD pipeline to automate update deployments.

 3.  **Update Monitoring**
     Monitor deployment success rates and ensure compliance with app store guidelines.